Courting black voters, Bernie Sanders draws personal contrast with Trump

 Democrats in the 2020 race have intensified their outreach to black voters this year following the first decline in African-American turnout in 20 years during the 2016 election, which helped sink Hillary Clinton and contributed to Trump’s stunning upset victory.

-The historically diverse 2020 Democratic field includes black, Hispanic and openly gay candidates, as well as a record six women so far. [nL1N21M11M]
+The historically diverse 2020 Democratic field includes black, Hispanic and openly gay candidates, as well as a record six women so far.

 U.S. Senator Elizabeth Warren raised the prospect in her speech of eliminating the Senate filibuster, the procedural rule that requires a 60-vote supermajority in the 100-member chamber, for legislation, saying it had been used through history to block civil rights and other bills.